Soyvolon/DSharpPlus.SlashCommands/README.md

 3. Converts your application's public key (see discord developers page for your application to obtain this) into a `byte[]`.
 4. Combines the timestamp and request body, and parses it into a `byte[]`.
 5. Takes the three `byte[]`s and uses Sodium Core to validate the request.
-6. If the code is invalid, returns the required `401 Unauthroized`, otherwise continues onward.
+6. If the code is invalid, returns the required `401 Unauthorized`, otherwise continues onward.

 After the request is validated, we can parse the request into either a `PONG` response, or pass it to the `DiscordSlashClient` which will return the default response for us to send back to Discord.